JacobZuo/nd2reader/README.md

 This is a small tool to load '.nd2' image stack into Matlab with 'ND2SDK' (Windows).
 The SDK is provided [here](https://www.nd2sdk.com/) by [Laboratory Imaging](https://www.laboratory-imaging.com/).

+For now, only uint16 mono-color ```.nd2``` file is supported.
+The reader can get the infomation of channel infomation and loops infomation of the file.

 ## 2. Usage

 ### 2.1 Load the library